 Song has been a vehicle for connection with Spirit since the dawn of human life.
 Song reaches deep within our hearts in a way that words alone cannot.
 It has been used as a form of worship or for spiritual deepening since the dawn of humanity.
 When people sing together it also draws them into close fellowship with each other.

-Singing among Friends
+Historical of Singing & Music among Friends

 Although many Friends assume that Friends never sang until fairly recently, Kenneth Carroll’s carefully-researched article on Singing in the Spirit in Early Quakerism makes clear that spontaneous Spirit-guided singing was definitely approved of and practiced in the first generation of Friends.
 (Jim Fussell has summarized Carroll’s findings in his short article on Singing in the Spirit.)